The this keyword in JavaScript

 Function form

 This means taking a function value and calling it.
-In ECMAScript 3, this
+In ECMAScript 3, this would

 be bound to the global object: